Click on a link to be taken to the entry below.

 Central Washington Archaeological Survey

-The Central Washington Archaeological Survey (CWAS) is a research and public service office that is part of the Department of Anthropology and Museum Studies.
-CWAS conducts archaeological investigations in the central counties of the state and promotes public involvement in the identification and protection of regional archaeological resources.
-CWAS involves faculty and students in research projects funded through external grants and contracts.
-CWAS cooperates with state and federal agencies, Native American tribes and nations, professional archaeologists throughout the state, and state and local archaeological societies in the study and preservation of central Washington’s archaeological resources.
+The Central Washington Anthropological Survey (CWAS) conducts archaeological investigations throughout the Northwest and promotes public involvement in the identification and protection of regional archaeological resources.
+CWAS cooperates with state and federal agencies, Native American Tribes and Nations, professional archaeologists throughout the state, and state and local archaeological societies to study and preserve Central Washington’s archeological resources.
+CWAS outreach is under the supervision of Dr. Steven Hackenberger.

 Disability Services (DS), and Human Resources (HR), in partnership with the university community, are dedicated to creating an inclusive campus that celebrates diversity and provides individuals with disabilities an equal opportunity to fully participate in and benefit from all aspects of the employment and educational environments.
 Utilizing documentation of disability and information obtained in consultation with the student or employee, DS staff assesses the effects of a student’s disability on their ability to access the educational process.
 HR staff assesses the effects an employee’s disability has on their ability to perform the essential functions of their job.
 Based on this assessment, DS/HR staff identifies reasonable accommodations designed to ensure these individuals equal access to all facets of the University.
 Students or employees wishing to request disability accommodations are responsible for contacting DS/HR.